Josh Jung Player Props: Rangers vs. White Sox

 Josh Jung At The Plate

-- Jung leads Texas with 77 hits, batting .284 this season with 30 extra-base hits.
+- Jung has 77 hits, which ranks first among Texas hitters this season, while batting .279 with 30 extra-base hits.

-- Among qualifying hitters in MLB, his batting average ranks 29th, his on-base percentage ranks 66th, and he is 19th in the league in slugging.
+- He ranks 35th in batting average, 74th in on base percentage, and 23rd in slugging among the qualifying hitters in MLB.

-- Jung has driven home a run in 24 games this season (34.8%), including more than one RBI in 17.4% of his games and producing three or more of his team's runs on six occasions..
+- In 24 games this season (34.3%), Jung has picked up an RBI, and in 12 of those games (17.1%) he had more than one.
+He has also driven in three or more of his team's runs in six contests.

-- He has scored in 34 of 69 games this year, and more than once 14 times.
+- In 34 of 70 games this year, he has scored, and 14 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.